-The reform measures have had major impact on the over all efficiency and stability of the banking system of Bangladesh.
-A good number of banks and other financial institutions with various types of financial instruments emerged up.
-The institutional network and volume of operations of the financial sector have expanded and diversified.
-A number of scheduled banks have gone up from 11 in 1980 to 47 in 2011.
-The banks' involvement in non-traditional activities and the increase in profits from these activities have contributed to improvements in banking sector performance in terms of profitability, cost efficiency, and earnings efficiency.
-Banks were allowed to engage in diverse activities including securities and foreign exchange transactions, brokerage and dealing activities, and other fee-based business.
-The expansion of the scope of banks business has certainly helped offset a decline in net interest income from advances.
+based business.
+The expansion of the scope of banks' business has certainly helped offset a decline in net interest income from advances.
 This has an important policy implication for the sequencing of financial liberalization.
-Likewise number of non-bank financial institutions have also been increased.
-Additionally, the development of new financial instruments and services, introduction of regulatory framework and institutionalization of savings facilitated for economic growth and development.
+Likewise the number of non-bank financial institutions have also increased.
+Additionally, the development of new financial instruments and services, introduction of regulatory framework and institutionalization of savings facilitated economic growth and development.
 The present capital adequacy of banks is comparable to those at international level.
 There has been a marked improvement in the asset quality with the percentage of gross non performing assets (NPAs) to gross advances for the banking system reduced from 41.1 percent in 1999 to 7.1 percent in 2011.
 The reform measures have also resulted in an improvement in the profitability of banks.
-The Return on Assets (ROA) of the banks rose from 0.0 percent in the year 2000 to 1.3 percent in 2011.
-Further SCBs have steadily improved their cost efficiency (measured by expenditure income ratio) after 2008 even though FCBs and PCBs generally performed better than SCBs and DFIs in terms of profitability and cost efficiency in their initial stage.
+The Return on Assets (ROA) of the banks rose from 0.0 percent in 2000 to 1.3 percent in 2011.
+Further, SCBs have steadily improved their cost efficiency (measured by expenditure income ratio) since 2008 even though FCBs and PCBs generally performed better than SCBs and DFIs in terms of profitability and cost efficiency in their initial stage.
 This suggests that the banking sector reforms since 1990 have exerted increased pressure and, thus had a positive moderate impact on the performance of SCBs and tiny impact on DFIs.